 Is vacuum a perfect dielectric?

-To know more about Dielectric Polarization and dielectric constant, visit BYJU’S – The Learning App.
+Hope you understood about dielectric materials.
+To know more about dielectric polarization and dielectric constant, visit BYJU’S – The Learning App.